onecommons/unfurl/docs/packages.rst

 "spec" which, unless explicitly declared, defaults to the project root or the ensemble itself if it is not part of a project.

 "unfurl" which points to the Python package of the unfurl process -- this can be used to load configurators and templates that ship with Unfurl.

-* Allow service templates to declare the unfurl version they are compatible with.

-They can do this be declaring a repository for the unfurl package like so:
+This allow service templates to declare the unfurl version they are compatible with by declaring a repository for the unfurl package like so:

 .. code-block:: yaml